tsudoko/pullcord/FORMAT.md

 Log format
 ==========

 Logs are [TSV][] files.
 Records are delimited by line feeds.
+Since field contents are type-dependent, the first record does not contain field names.

-There are three escape sequences:
+There are no quoted fields, the following escape sequences are used instead:

     \t U+0009 CHARACTER TABULATION
     \n U+000A LINE FEED